ChevyRay/grid/README.md

 wrapper type, to make it more flexible.
 Not sure yet.
 - [ ] I may want more grid implementations, such as a `HashMap`-backed grid, a sparse grid, or other useful features like that.
-- [ ] Serde support should probably be feature-gated.
 - [ ] I haven't written no-std stuff before, but I feel like a no-std version of this library could be possible, so I'd need to do some looking into that.
-- [ ] Does some concept of a type representing a coordinate or rectangle fit into the scope of this library?
-The usefulness of coordinate types is already proven, but the current `usize` requirement of sampling grids poses some problems that need addressed: are all unsigned integers allowed?
-Are signed integers allowed?
-Is `-1` outside the bounds of a grid, or does it wrap around?
-Rust's standard library does not answer these questions and only uses `usize` for sampling, so there's no basis for this answer at least within the core libraries.